brycewray/gatsby_site_css-grid/src/pages/posts/2020/02/mixed-nuts-february-2020.md

 *For those reviewers out there who believe you can't do long-form writing in [iA Writer](https://ia.net/writer) because it requires you to rename individual chapters' files when you want to move around scenes&nbsp;.&nbsp;.&nbsp;.* **Really**?

-I long in vain for a return to the days when athletes *did not* engage in elaborate celebrations after every frigging accomplishment during a game[^Volleyball].
+I long in vain for a return to the days when athletes *did not* engage in elaborate celebrations after every frigging accomplishment during a game[^This extends even to *NCAA volleyball*, for God's sake.
+High-fiving after *every point*?!?
+Man alive.].
 Celebrate when you win, folks---maybe (*i.e.*, if the win doesn't simply advance you to a .350 record).

-[^Volleyball]: This extends even to *NCAA volleyball*, for God's sake.
-High-fiving after *every point*?!?
-Man alive.

 *I shudder for those of my long-ago colleagues who are still in the terrestrial radio business.
 Between satellite radio and the ease of adding one's own music to a typical automobile sound system, how in the* world *can those folks compete, long-term?*